 Lower Log P value = higher hydrophilicity = better bioavailability

 In 2014, scientists compared curcumin and DHZ in terms of their respective log P value, or the logarithmic partition coefficient of the compound between n-octanol and water.
-In chemistry, this value speaks to a compound’s hydrophilicity, in which a higher hydrophilicity means the compound mixes with and dissolves in water quite well.
+In chemistry, this value speaks to a compound’s hydrophilicity, in which a higher hydrophilicity means the compound mixes better in water.
 This relates directly to a given compound’s bioavailability – a higher hydrophilicity, which yields a lower log P value, indicates exceptional absorption.

 Comparing log P values of curcumin and DHZ, these researchers found that DHZ has a Log P value of approximately 1.27, much lower than the value curcumin tends to show in similar research.
 This led the study to suggest that DHZ is more hydrophilic than curcumin, and likely explains why the former has excellent bioavailability and the latter does not.